IBM/aspera-cli/README.md

 ### Starting a sync session

-To start a sync session, use one of the three sync directions followed by a folder path (remote path for `pull`, local path elsewise).
+To start a sync session, use one of the three sync directions followed by a folder path (remote path for `pull`, local path otherwise).
 The path on the other side is specified using option: `to_folder`.

 | Direction<br/>(parameter) | Path<br/>(parameter)   | `to_folder`<br/>(option) |